Home → Training and Scoring Knowledge Book → Printer Friendly Version

 3.1.
 When will I receive a scoring/work assignment?

-Once you have been sent an invitation to work on a specific project (content, shift, and time zone), accepted that invitation to work, and complete your Form I-9, you will receive an email with information about what to expect before the work assignment begins (Step 10).
+Once you have been sent an invitation to work on a specific project (content, shift, and time zone), accepted that invitation to work, and completed your Form I-9 (if required), you will receive an email with information about what to expect before the work assignment begins (Step 10 of the Training Process).

-Closer to your training assignment date you will receive one email with your login credentials for the MI Scoring and Training Platform (MIRA) (Step 11), another email with specific details about your training assignment, a link to the installation of the MIRA platform, as well as information about registering for, or making changes to your account in ADP, MI’s payroll system (Step 12a and 12B).
+Closer to your training assignment date you will receive one email with your login credentials for the MI Scoring and Training Platform (MIRA) (Step 11 of the Training Process), and another email with specific details about your training assignment, a link to the installation of the MIRA platform, as well as information about registering for or making changes to your account in ADP, MI’s payroll system (Step 12a and 12B of the Training Process).
 Please go to our Payroll Knowledge Book for more information about registering for a payroll account, setting up direct deposit, and how to make changes to tax forms and profile details.

 3.2.
 What should I do if I am no longer available to work for MI?

-If you have completed training, contact your TL using the Chat function to let scoring leadership know that you are no longer able to work on your current project or are no longer available to work for MI.
+If you have completed training, select the Scoring tab to contact your Team Leader (TL) using the Chat function to let scoring leadership know that you are no longer able to work on your current project or are no longer available to work for MI.
 If you have yet to complete training, please notify MI by contacting firstname.lastname@example.org.

 4. Training Questions